-Proposal Description Justification 43 acres in Cranes Mill Park from HDR to ESA from crappie dock to the Cranes Mill Park boundary for GCWA habitat conservation Environmentally Sensitive Areas (ESA) The classification of 285 acres as Environmentally Sensitive Areas resulted from the following land classification changes: Renaming the existing 285 acres of Aesthetics to ESA for unique aesthetics and cultural sites Reclassifying 53 acres of HDR to ESA due to areas designated by USFWS as important habitat for the endangered Golden-cheeked Warbler (GCWA) These classification changes were necessary to recognize those areas at the project having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the USFWS, to protect unique views, and cultural and archeological sites, specifically the spillway and gorge.
+Proposal Description Justification 43 acres in Cranes Mill Park from HDR to ESA from crappie dock to the Cranes Mill Park boundary for GCWA habitat conservation 92 acres north of Potters Creek park to ESA for scenic area, habitat, and buffer zone Environmentally Sensitive Areas (ESA) The classification of 430 acres as Environmentally Sensitive Areas resulted from the following land classification changes: Renaming the existing 285 acres of Aesthetics to ESA for unique aesthetics and cultural sites Reclassifying 145 acres of HDR to ESA due to areas designated by U.S. Fish and Wildlife Service (USFWS) as important habitat for the endangered Golden-cheeked Warbler (GCWA) These classification changes were necessary to recognize those areas at the project having the highest ecological value, including areas of high value for protection of important habitat for the endangered GCWA as designated by the USFWS, to protect unique views, and cultural and archeological sites, specifically the spillway and gorge.
 The conversion of lands will have little to no effect on current or projected public use.
 Lands classified as ESA are given the highest order of protection among possible land.
 MRML - Low Density Recreation (LDR) The 1,097 acres designated as Low Density Recreation were acres of the former classification of Aesthetic The land areas in the former classification of Aesthetic were retained as Low Density Recreation in areas where the historic land use patterns supported that retention.
 The conversion of these lands will have no effect on current or projected public use.
-Water Surface The classification of 8,306 acres of water surface of the lake at the conservation pool elevation is as follows: 31 acres of Restricted water surface at Canyon Lake include the water surface in front of the intake structure at the control tower at Canyon Dam and designated swimming areas in the parks around Canyon Lake (swim beaches at Joint Base San Antonio Rec Area, Canyon Park, Potters Creek, and Comal).
+Water Surface The classification of 8,306 acres of water surface of the lake at the conservation pool elevation is as follows: 31 acres of Restricted water surface at Canyon Lake include the water surface in front of the intake structure at the control tower at Canyon Dam and designated Previous master plans for Canyon Lake did not specify different classifications on the water surface, though these classifications were recognized in practice.
+This master plan revision recognizes and specifies these uses.
+The classification of water surfaces will have no effect on current or projected public use.

+Proposal Description Justification swimming areas in the parks around Canyon Lake (swim beaches at Joint Base San Antonio Rec Area, Canyon Park, Potters Creek, and Comal).
 Buoys mark the line in front of the dam.
-Keep-out

-Proposal Description Justification buoys and floating barrier pipes mark the designated swimming areas in each park.
-178 acres of Designated No- Wake areas are in place near the 23 boat ramps and two marina areas at Canyon Lake.
-There are 8,097 acres of Open Recreation water surface at Canyon Lake.
+Keep-out buoys and floating barrier pipes mark the designated swimming areas in each park.
+178 acres of Designated No- Wake areas are in place near the 23 boat ramps and two marina areas at Canyon Lake. • There are 8,097 acres of Open Recreation water surface at Canyon Lake.

-(1) The land classification changes described in this table are the result of changes to 62 individual parcels of land ranging from a few acres to over 100 acres.
+(1)The land classification changes described in this table are the result of changes to several individual parcels of land ranging from a few acres to several hundred acres.
 Acreages were measured using geographic information system (GIS) technology.
 The acreage numbers provided are approximate.